DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 late 1980s.
 The BSD(Berkeley Software Distribution) version of UNIX, which

-includes TCP/IP protocols played a major role on the prolification of
+includes TCP/IP protocols played a major role on the prolification of the

-normally handled by UUCP protocol, which was also readily available by mid-80s.
+handled by UUCP protocol, which was also readily available by mid-80s.

 PACCOM(Pacific Communications Networking Project)

-The direct international link with IP to USA was permitted
+The direct international link with IP to USA was permitted later in the

-the US Internet in 1990s with their domestic Internet development.
+Internet in 1990s with their domestic Internet development.

 Bitnet Asia, another computer network for research and education community

-was developed in 1980s with the IBM network protocol to connect IBM mainframe
+was developed in 1980s with the IBM network protocol to connect IBM

-connect to the Internet.
+1990s to fully connect to the Internet.

-UUCP-based networks were extensively deployed in Asia starting from AsiaNet in
+UUCP-based networks were extensively deployed in Asia starting from AsiaNet

-early 1980s.
+in early 1980s.
 These networks also changed their protocols to the Internet

 protocol in 1980s and 1990s as their traffic increased.